 And just like that I will see the result of all that hard work of parenting as that now young man walks off talking and laughing with a new group of friends.
 Brimming with excitement at the thought of independence and dreams to be pursued.
 Like the beautiful brilliant colors of summer turning into the cooler deeper colors of fall, I will remember that each season of life brings with it something just as wonderful as the last.

-This time of summer the hard work of preparing and planting gardens begins to pay off as the gardens start to actually be worth looking at.
+This time of summer the gardens start to actually be worth looking at.
 Lots of weeding and watering reaps pretty blooms and nice green plants to not only look pretty in my yard but taste amazing too.

 So here’s a toast with my delicious and light summer drink to real food and starry summer nights around the fire watching for shooting stars.
 (If your feeling a little more adult add a splash of coconut rum too!)